SkylarPlayz348/bsky-bd-fix/readme.md

 ## How to use

-1. Install Nodejs if you don't.
+1. Install Nodejs if you don't have it.
 [Official Site](https://nodejs.org)
 2. Run `prep.bat` if you're on Windows 10/11 or `prep.sh` if on MacOS or Linux
 3. After that closes and run `start.bat` or `start.sh` respectively
 4. Input the data as it asks